 Pastizzi is pretty healthy because it does not have many ingredients from sugar or fat.
 Then, the food remains healthy as long as you do not overeat it.

 This Qassatat is relatively similar to the previous Pastizzi with a slight difference in appearance.
 Maltese Qassatat or Qassatat Tal-Irkotta also started from the age of the Knights of St. John, more specifically, in the 16th century.

-Behind the dumpling-shaped and the shortcrust pastry (a bit thicker than Pastizzi’s case) are loaded with fillings.
-The most frequently used fillings for Qassatat are ricotta cheese, spinach, anchovies, fava beans, and stir-fried onions.
+The dumpling-shaped and shortcrust pastry (a bit thicker than Pastizzi’s case) is loaded with fillings.

 Since Qassatat is small and handy enough, Maltese people love having it as street food and a light treat during the sacred Lent.